xytis/xytis.github.io/content/story/ravnica_s05.md

 deeper and deeper in Golgari territory for a while now."

---"Um, yes, I am sure we are on the right path."- Neirius tried to keep his tone as self-confident as possible.
+--"Um, yes, I am sure we are on the right path."- Neirius tried to keep his tone as confident as possible.

 --"So, we go, grab your device and take it to your lab?"- Wataru clarified the plan.